-Those required to report and register are foreigners holding permanent resident status (KITAP), temporary resident status (KITAS), holders of a short stay permit (BVKS), and residents of staying in Indonesia for more than 3 months who do not yet have a formal immigration status.
+Those required to report and register are foreigners holding permanent resident status (ITAP), temporary resident status (ITAS), holders of a short stay permit (BVKS), and residents of staying in Indonesia for more than 3 months who do not yet have a formal immigration status.

 According to officials of the Bali Immigration office, the registration will be done without cost but those registering are requested to bring two passport size photos (3 x 4 cm with red background) to complete the process.

-According to a report carried in the Indonesian language Bali Post some 852 foreign residents on Bali hold a formal (KITAS) Temporary Stay Permit, 10 possess a (KITAP) Permanent Stay Permit, 1,583 have a short stay permit (Kartu Kunjungan Singkat and 489 are registered as ship's crew (Daksuskim).
+According to a report carried in the Indonesian language Bali Post some 852 foreign residents on Bali hold a formal (ITAS) Temporary Stay Permit, 10 possess a (ITAP) Permanent Stay Permit, 1,583 have a short stay permit (Kartu Kunjungan Singkat and 489 are registered as ship's crew (Daksuskim).

 The number of formal work permits registered in Bali total 285 including 50 working in travel and tour companies, 12 in sea tourism, 13 in restaurants, 12 in non-starred hotels, and 120 in hotels established under facilities provided by the National Investment Board.
 Local press estimate some 5,000 foreigners operate businesses in Bali without the necessary immigration and labor department permits.

 The Immigration Authorites have issued calls to local government elements in reporting the presence of foreigners living on the island.